huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

 ### ReadinessProbe

+Scenario:

+* Create a pod with `readinessProbe` check.

+Demo:

 Readiness probes are configured similarly to liveness probes.
 The only difference is that you use the readinessProbe field instead of the livenessProbe field.